 To get started, a friend or mentor may be best for some people to learn the basics.
-I prefer to just jump into the frying pan and started by learning how to use Dreamweaver using Lynda.com as my virtual tutor.
-All of the lynda.com lessons are video tutorials divided into manageable bits most two to five minutes in length.
+I prefer to just jump into the frying pan and start by learning how to use Dreamweaver using Lynda.com (now LinkedIn Learning) as my virtual tutor.
+All of the lynda.com lessons are video tutorials divided into manageable bits mostly two to five minutes in length.
 Lynda.com let me learn at my own pace at any time of day or night which was very practical in my chaotic schedule.
 The online instructions could be repeated over and over with no frustration on the instructor's part or I could jump ahead to a new topic or search for solutions to a particular issue.

-It has worked so well for me that I have also learned PhotoShop, Illustrator, even Flickr and Twitter with Lynda.com.
+It has worked so well for me that I have also learned Photoshop, Illustrator, even Flickr, and Twitter with Lynda.com (now LinkedIn Learning).

 Photoshop or Photoshop Elements is essential for editing your photos.
 The online photo editing applications may be good enough for your family photos, but they don't offer enough tools for professional quality images of your art or craft.
 You need the flexibility and tools that Photoshop (or Photoshop Elements) offer to fix your photos.

-Get the skills you need as a professional artist with Lynda.com on your home computer.
+Get the skills you need as a professional artist with Lynda.com (now LinkedIn Learning) on your home computer.
 No commute.
 No driving, no parking, no appointment necessary.